← Obsta Labs Bulwark

 --protect ~/.ssh \

--- bash -c 'cat ~/.ssh/id_ed25519' # -> cat: Permission denied
+-- bash -c 'cat ~/.ssh/id_ed25519' # -> Permission denied

-· Team approval flows
+· Team approval flows and an operator cockpit

+People can inspect and run the local enforcement primitive for free.
+Teams pay for the part that makes agents governable at organizational scale: reliable authority across machines, users, and agents — with uptime, auditability, and administration handled for them.
 We are especially interested in teams adopting AI coding agents who need a practical consent and audit layer before those agents touch sensitive source, credentials, or production-adjacent material.